v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 + Understand how to track and compare bulk FHIR imports

 ### Azure API for FHIR, FHIR-Proxy and FHIR-Bulk Loader & Export Relationship
 The FHIR-Bulk Loader & Export tool is designed to work directly with Azure API for FHIR and through FHIR-Proxy.
-Advantages of using FHIR-Proxy include additional scalability, monitoring, and security. __Note:  If you are using MC4H, you must use FHIR-Proxy__.
+Advantages of using FHIR-Proxy include additional scalability, monitoring, and security. __Note:  If you are connecting to MC4H solutions in Dynamics/Dataverse, you must use FHIR-Proxy__.
 For the remainder of the Challenges, we assume you are using FHIR-Bulk Loader & Export with FHIR-Proxy.

 Component view of Azure API for FHIR with FHIR Bulk Loader & Export and FHIR-Proxy.